googleapis/google-cloud-node/packages/google-cloud-networkconnectivity/README.md

-This library is considered to be in **alpha**.
+This library is considered to be in **preview**.
 This means it is still a work-in-progress and under active development.
 Any release is subject to backwards-incompatible changes at any time.

 More Information: [Google Cloud Platform Launch Stages][launch_stages]